Shape attitudes.

 Learn how our restaurant clients use our services to influence customer choice by optimizing both their pricing strategies and menu layouts.

-Learn how our leadership clients use our services to become more powerful motivators and more persuasive communicators.
+Learn how our leadership clients use our services to become more powerful motivators of both behavior and culture change.

-Learn how our community clients use our services to maximize the number of citizens who participate in voting and elections.
+Learn how our community clients use our services to maximize the number of citizens who participate in voting and other civic initiatives.

-Learn how our government clients use our services to encourage greener habits such as energy reduction and recycling.
+Learn how our government clients use our services to promote greener habits such as sustainable living, energy reduction, and recycling.

 THREE COMMON MISTAKES